 The arrival airport for this field trip is in Canyonlands Field Airport in Moab, Utah, and the departure airport is from Denver International Airport, Colorado

-The field trip is being offered September 5-9, 2022 and costs $5500/person*.
+The field trip will run between May 1-4, 2023 and costs $6500/person*.
 This cost is all-inclusive and includes 5 nights hotel stay, all meals, snacks and drinks, field vehicles, fuel, permits, guidebook, exercise materials, and tuition.